**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 **Employer Health Insurance Considerations**

-If you're still working at age 65, you may be able to delay Medicare enrollment if you have qualifying employer coverage:
+If you're still working at 65, you may be able to delay Medicare enrollment without penalty — but the rules depend on your employer's size.

 **Retiree Health Benefits**